BRL-CAD/bext/README.md

 ```sh
 cd .. && mkdir brlcad_exttest_build && cd brlcad_exttest_build
 ```
 * Configure with CMake.
 If no custom CMAKE_INSTALL_PREFIX was supplied to the bext build, BRL-CAD will know to look for the folder it needs in the user's home directory.
-If a custom location was used, specify the path holding the bext_install output directory using -DBRLCAD_EXT_DIR=<your_root> (bext_install should in turn contain the extinstall and extnoinstall folders.)
+If a custom location was used, specify the path holding the bext output directory using -DBRLCAD_EXT_DIR=<your_bext_output_dir> (bext_output should in turn contain install and noinstall folders.)
 If you also wish to test with Qt, you must currently enable that support in BRL-CAD as well.
 (Note that the BRL-CAD configure process is responsible for staging the BRLCAD_EXT_DIR contents into the build directory, so it can take some time to complete...)
 ```sh
 cmake ../brlcad -DBRLCAD_ENABLE_QT=ON
 ```